 Knowing when to take your blood pressure can help you predict your likelihood of suffering a heart attack.
 We know that having high blood pressure markedly increases your risk for heart attacks.
 Blood pressure is usually lowest just before you go to bed at night and when you first wake up in the morning.
 People can have high blood pressure only during the day or only at bedtime or during both the day and at bedtime.

-Take your blood pressure during the day and also during bed-time for a week.
-If the average value is higher than 140/90 during the day, or 120/70 at bed time, or both, you have high blood pressure.
+I recommend that everyone should have their own arm blood pressure cuff (wrist cuffs are not very dependable).
+They are inexpensive and are available at any pharmacy.
+Take your blood pressure during the day and also at bedtime for a week.
+If the average of these readings is higher than 140/90 during the day, or 120/70 at bed time, or both, you have high blood pressure.
 If you have high blood pressure, you usually need to:

 • lose weight,